MattLdwig/100-days-of-code/r1-log.md

 ### R1D56

 Sunday's Katas !
 Completed a bunch of challenges on Codewars.
 A good way to review the basics and to learn new things.
 Practice `.trim()`, `.map()`, `.filter` and ES6 syntax.

+### R1D57

+VueJS - Started Vue Routing Module.
+Learned to properly configure and use Routes, navigate in single page app with `<router-link>` and setting up Route parameters.